xiaoxiae/videos/12-state-space/SCRIPT.md

 \marginpar{\texttt{RobotGraph}}
 **s4:** Here is what happens when we use it on our robots problem -- only 400 000 states, amazing.
+The heuristic for robots is a bit more complicated, but essentially boils down to preferring states that have more rare resources (so geode, then obsidian, then clay and finally ore)

 ---
 Non-uniform edge costs (Dijkstra)
 ---

 **d1:** There is one more thing I want to cover before the video ends -- what if distances between the states weren't equal?
-In the problems we've seen, it took exactly step to get from one state to another, but this doesn't need to be the case.
+In the problems we've seen, it took exactly step to get from one state to another, but this isn't always the case.
-What if, for example, you had a modified shortest path problem where you're allowed to break the wall, but it takes you 10 steps while regular moves take just 1?
+What if, for example, you wanted to find the shortest path again where now you're allowed to break the wall, but it takes you 10 steps while regular moves take just 1?

 **d2:** Intuitively, we'd still like to use BFS, but now there is a problem -- the order in which the states are added to the queue no longer corresponds to the distance from the start because getting through the wall takes much longer.
 To fix it, we'll replace the regular queue with a priority queue (similar to A*) to always visit the state that is closest to the start.

-**d3:** We'll implement it using a heap from the `heapq` module, which is a data structure that can quickly return the smallest element -- exactly what we need.
+**d3:** We'll implement it using a heap, which is a data structure that can quickly return the smallest element -- exactly what we need.
-Besides the state itself, we'll also store its distance from the start so it can always return the smallest one.
+Besides the state itself, the heap must store the distance from the start so it knows which state is the smallest.

-**d4:** The `next_states` function now has to be aware that different neighbouring states might have different distances and so it has to return both the neighbour and the distance to it.
+**d4:** The `next_states` function has to now be aware that different neighbouring states might have different distances and so it has to return both the neighbour and the distance to it.
-The distance to the neighbour is the distance from start to the current node, plus the distance from the current node to the neighbour.
+The distance from the start to the neighbour is the distance from start to the current node, plus the distance from the current node to the neighbour.

-**d5:** Comparing the algorithms side by side, Dijkstra is just a more generalized version of BFS, with the core principle being the same -- get the closest state, add unexplored neighbours, repeat.
+**d5:** Comparing the algorithms side by side, Dijkstra is just a more generalized version of BFS, with the core principle being the same -- get the closest state, add unexplored neighbours and repeat.

 **d6:** Solving our crowded maze problem, here is the shortest path from Theseus' starting position to the escape, breaking 4 walls in total and taking TODO steps.